Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Introduction

 \subsection{Related works}

 Our work is situated at the intersection of online multiple testing and conformal inference.
 We review key developments in each area and highlight gaps that motivate our contribution.

-\paragraph{Online multiple testing under independence.} Early works on online multiple testing began with the alpha-investing strategy of \citet{foster2008alpha}, later generalized by \citet{aharoni2014generalized} and \cite{javanmard2018online} into the generalized alpha-investing (GAI) framework, which led to the LORD algorithm.
+\paragraph{Online multiple testing under independence.} Early works on online multiple testing began with the alpha-investing strategy of \citet{foster2008alpha}, later generalized by \citet{aharoni2014generalized} and \citet{javanmard2018online} into the GAI framework, which led to the LORD algorithm.
 Building on this line of work, \citet{ramdas2017online} introduced LORD++, an improved version of GAI tailored for online FDR control.
 Subsequent refinements include SAFFRON \citep{ramdas2018saffron}, which adapts to the proportion of non-nulls, and ADDIS \citep{tian2019addis}, which adjusts for conservative null $p$-values.
 These methods, including LORD++, SAFFRON, and ADDIS, achieve online FDR control when null $p$-values are independent of all other $p$-values.
 Separately, \citet{gang2021structure} developed structure-adaptive rules based on local FDR, which improve power but only ensure asymptotic FDR control under correct model specification.
 For a comprehensive review, see \citet{robertson2023online}.
-All the above methods determine thresholds solely from past rejections, without considering real-time feedback.
+All of these methods determine thresholds solely from past rejections, without considering real-time feedback.

 \paragraph{Online multiple testing under dependence.} In practice, hypotheses often exhibit dependence, and applying methods designed for independence can lead to inflated error rates.
 To address arbitrary dependence, \citet{xu2024online} proposed \textit{e}-LOND, an FDR-controlling procedure based on \textit{e}-values. \citet{zhang2025egai} extended this approach to \textit{e}-GAI, achieving improved power by dynamically allocating the testing levels.
 Alternatively, research has focused on local dependence structures. \citet{Zrnic2021asynchronous} introduced \textsc{LORD}\textsubscript{dep} and \textsc{SAFFRON}\textsubscript{dep}, establishing mFDR control under local dependence; \citet{rebjock2021online} later adapted these methods to time-series anomaly detection.
-Recently, \citet{fisher2024online} showed that \textsc{LORD}++ with suitable local modifications can maintain FDR control under certain dependence, while \citet{fischer2024online} proposed an online procedure under PRDS dependence.
-Despite these advances, existing dependence-aware methods do not incorporate any real-time feedback.
+Recently, \citet{fisher2024online} showed that \textsc{LORD}++ with suitable local modifications can maintain FDR control under certain dependence, while \citet{fischer2024online} proposed an online procedure for p-values {satisfying positive regression dependence on a subset (PRDS).} Despite these advances, existing dependence-aware methods do not incorporate any real-time feedback.

 \paragraph{Conformal inference and conformal multiple testing.}